associatedpress/harvester/README.md

 Harvester expects the sheet that drives it to have a few important properties:

-1. First, the sheet has to be shared with the service account that Harvester uses to access Google APIs (harvester-backend@ap-harvester.iam.gserviceaccount.com).
-That account will need to be able to edit the sheet in question.
+1. First, the sheet has to be shared with a Google service account that Harvester will use to access Google APIs.
+That account will need permission to be able to edit the sheet in question.

 2. Second, the sheet needs to have at least two tabs: one named `entry` and one named `schema`.
 The `entry` tab is where Harvester will append records when